 Sonoma County Wine Tasting Road Trip Itinerary

-When a Wine Country trip beckons, Sonoma County’s valleys, vineyards, and 18 distinctive American Viticultural Areas are ready to welcome you.
-Sonoma County is your proverbial Wine Country oyster, from the winery-lined towns of Sonoma, Geyserville, and Healdsburg, to small, unique AVAs like Petaluma Gap.
+When a Wine Country trip beckons, Sonoma County’s valleys, vineyards, and 18 distinctive American Viticultural Areas are your proverbial Wine Country oyster, from the winery-lined towns of Sonoma, Geyserville, and Healdsburg, to small, unique regions like Petaluma Gap.
 Life opens up as you follow two-lane roadways from one valley to the next, discovering gorgeous vistas and experiencing small communities with distinct personalities.

 To make the most of a Sonoma County Wine Country road trip, we recommend designating a driver, or better yet, simply enjoying the ride with one of our local chauffeur services like Pure Luxury, Sonoma Sterling Limousines, and Four54 Tours.
 Each offer exceptional service, experienced chauffeurs, and immaculate comfortable fleets.

 If you're going on a winery tour or sitting down for a chef-prepared food and wine pairing, you’ll want to take your time and really take in the experience.
 For those you might only be able to visit a couple of wineries in a day.
-Otherwise, you should be able to visit 3-4 Sonoma County wineries.
-While many tasting rooms welcome a visit without a reservation, many of the smaller, boutique Sonoma County wineries require making an appointment.
+Otherwise, you should be able to visit 3-4 Sonoma County wineries, most of which require making an appointment.

 So without any further ado, see our Sonoma County wine tasting itinerary below.

-Travel along the vineyards and rolling hills bordering Highway 101 as you arrive on your first day of wine tasting in Geyserville.
-One of Geyserville’s most famous wineries, Silver Oak, began in 1972 with a simple focus on one varietal, Cabernet Sauvignon, to allow it to fully develop a vivid bouquet and softness from lengthy aging.
+One of Healdsburg's most famous wineries, Silver Oak Cellars, began in 1972 with a simple focus on one varietal, Cabernet Sauvignon, to allow it to fully develop a vivid bouquet and softness from lengthy aging.
 Designed to “Frame the Vineyard,” Silver Oak’s winery features panoramic views of the Alexander Valley and their surrounding 113-acre estate and 75 acres of prime Cabernet Sauvignon vines.

-Upon arrival, guests are welcomed to Silver Oak’s modern barn-inspired tasting room adjacent to the iconic Silver Oak water tower.
+Upon arrival, guests are welcomed to Silver Oak’s sleekly modern, LEED-certified, barn-inspired tasting room.
 Visitors gain a deeper understanding of how sustainable vineyard management contributes to wine quality, as well as the technologies and practices they apply toward resource management and vineyard health.
-In April 2020, Silver Oak became the largest, certified Living Building in the world, which came after they set out to build a new home in the Alexander Valley several years ago.

 Continue to nearby Robert Young Winery, a family-owned winery that dates back to 1858.
 Robert Young recently opened the Scion House, their new hospitality and tasting center on the 448-acre ranch, just 10 minutes north of Healdsburg in the Alexander Valley.
 The Scion House is built on the family's favorite hilltop overlook with stunning 360-degree vineyard views.
 Both elegant and inviting, the Scion House offers guests a serene retreat where they can relax in one of several open and private indoor areas for seated tastings and wine experiences.
 Your visit to Robert Young can also include a trip through their garden or wine cave.
 Bonus points: Robert Young Winery is pet friendly.